akshat-khare/OpenRobertaWikiLocal/Google-Summer-of-Code-2017.md

 Keep your fingers crossed, that we get accepted ;-) ...

 ## Application instructions
 Before you apply, please have a look at what we have already developed.
-Play around with our [lab](https://lab.open-roberta.org), fork the robertab repository and try to install and run it locally.
+Play around with our [lab](https://lab.open-roberta.org), fork the robertalab repository and try to install and run it locally.
 Feel free to ask us for help, if necessary.

 If you have already committed to an Open Source project, please provide a link to this in your application.
 If you haven't, no problem, but maybe you can provide us some other samples of your programming experience.
 Also student's projects are welcome.